 Five times Jesus is taken to different judges and five different houses, all starting with Caiaphas and Anna.
-And in the house of each of them is mistreated for you and pays the punishments you deserved.
-In one house He is beaten, in another spit upon, in another mocked, in another scourged, crowned with thorns and condemned.
+And in the house of each of them is mistreated for you and pays the punishments you deserve.
+He is beaten in one house; in another, he is spat upon; in another, mocked.
+In another, scourged, crowned with thorns, and condemned.

 Biography of Annas

 Thank you so much for your time!
-If you want to test your knowledge about Annas and Caiaphas, try a Trivia Game by accessing the link.
+Try a Trivia Game by accessing the link to test your knowledge about Annas and Caiaphas Trivia Game by accessing the link.